Detection of Quasi-periodic Oscillations in SGR 150228213

-At present, due to the scarcity of GFs, searching QPOs from short bursts are reasonable, although the duration of short bursts would limit the minimum frequency for QPOs searching \citep{2013ApJ...768...87H}. $Fermi$/GBM is an all-sky monitor for any burst event, covering the energy range from 8 keV to 40 MeV \citep{2009ApJ...702..791M}, which is suitable for the detection of short bursts from magnetars.
-After years of accumulation, we have collected 524 bursts trigger information which was classified as SGR by machine from the official website of $Fermi$\footnote{https://fermi.gsfc.nasa.gov}, 177 of them is certified from the known sources and other 347 bursts are certified from unknown sources.
-These data have brought us ample samples for study in QPOs searching.
-Then we conducted a systematic analysis of QPOs searching for these bursts detected by $Fermi$/GBM and found a strong QPO signal at $\sim$ 80 Hz during SGR 150228213.
+$Fermi$/GBM is an all-sky monitor for any burst event and covering the energy range from 8 keV$-$40 MeV \citep{2009ApJ...702..791M}, which is suitable for the detection of short bursts from magnetars.
+After years of accumulation, we have collected 524 bursts information which was classified as SGR by machine from the official website of $Fermi$\footnote{https://fermi.gsfc.nasa.gov}, 177 of them is certified from the known sources and other 347 bursts are certified from unknown sources.

-In this paper we conduct the comprehensive analysis of SGR 150228213, the structure of this paper is as follows.
-In Section \ref{sec:base} we conduct the temporal and spectral analysis of SGR 150228213.
-Section \ref{sec:pds} is the power density spectrum research of SGR 150228213, in this section we report the discovery of high confidence QPO.
-In Section \ref{sec:discuss} we discussed different origins of SGR 150228213 and conduct a positional comparision, found an repeating FRB source that may associate with this burst on location.
-Section \ref{sec:sum} is a brief summary to this work.